hkidd/PortfolioWebsite_HK/README.md

 Link to the live page: https://hkidd.github.io/PortfolioWebsite_HK/

 ## Purpose
 The purpose of this website is to showcase my coding capabilities.
-At the moment, I don't have much to add (aside from our first assignment and pictures of my dogs), but I plan to continue adding to this website over time.
+It has been recently updated with images of more recent projects and assignments.

 ## Acceptance Criteria
 ```